-Parent should consider seeking an outside help in case of the following:
+A parent should consider seeking outside help in case of the following:

 - there is a certain consistency in a child’s behavior regardless what kind of environment he or she is in: no matter, if it is a school, a childcare or a playground – symptoms are always present;